DanaAloqily/ImageProccessingProject/README.md

 if it exists, it's path will be sent back to the resize middleware and output the image

-if not, it will go the imageResize functionality, which will resize the image through sharp and then output the image
+if not, it will go the imageResize function, which will resize the image through sharp and then output the image

 # Endpoint url: